sta48/sta48.github.io/documents/design-journey.md

     - Who is working at the non-profit to solve the problem

   - **Design Choices**
-    - The Inspiration page also gives information about the founder of the non-profit and why she is interested in solving the problem thus gaining more trust from the audience.
+    - The Inspiration page also gives information about the founder of the non-profit and why she is interested in solving the problem.
+This allows the audience to see behind the organization and provides an insight into the poeple working to make things happen thus gaining more trust.

+ - Need #2: Statistics.
   - **Need**
     - Statistics about the solution and the problem.

   - **Design Choices**
-    - Embedded into each of the text areas throughout the site.
+    - Embedded into each of the text areas throughout the site, so that people can easily grasp the gravity of the problem and the effectiveness of the solution.

-- Need #2: Navigation
+- Need #3: Navigation
   - **Need**
     - A way to go to the different pages and easily manuever between them.

   - **Design Choices**
     - The navigation bar is implemented for this need.
 It highlights the page the user is currently on thus making it easier for them to understand where they are on the site.

-- Need #3: Fast Information
+- Need #4: Fast Information
   - **Need**
     - The user who doesn't have a lot of time but is still interested in the non-profit needs to gather information fast and be convinced to donate.

   - **Design Choices**
     - Showcase areas, big quotes, and header are used to help guide the user to find the information they think is important as fast as possible.

-- Need #4: Aesthetically Pleasing
+- Need #5: Aesthetically Pleasing
   - **Need**
     - The user needs to feel invited to the website to be convinced to donate.

   - **Design Choices**
     - Pictures are used throughout the website, so that users don't get bored reading lots of text.
 The color scheme of the website is consistent throughout the different pages and to the purpose of the non-profit so that the user can feel immeresed into the subject.

+Need #6: Timeline
+  - **Need**
+    - The audince should have an idea of when the goals of the non-profit will be accomplished.

+  - **Design Choices**
+    - A feature describing blocks of time and goals that will be accomplished within the frame is highlighted in The Project page.

 ### Existing Site: Design/Sketches (Milestone 1)